New from ACTIVE: Check out our latest products here

 One way to control an infestation is to wash all affected clothes and linens with the hottest possible water setting (ideally 140 degrees Fahrenheit or 60 degrees Celius – any lower and it won’t kill the eggs) in the washing machine and dryer.

-Make sure everything is sealed properly in plastic bags before you wash them.
+Make sure everything is sealed properly in plastic bags before you can wash clothes from them.
 Anything that can’t be washed should be thrown away or put in the dryer for 30 minutes at the highest possible heat setting.

-3. Dish Towels, Wash Cloths and Diapers Are Best Washed With Hot Water
+3. If You’re Cleaning Dish Towels, Wash Cloths and Diapers

 Once the initial hot-water wash cycle is finished, you can run an additional cold-water cycle in the final rinse.
 That’ll help get rid of any leftover detergent that might on the diapers.
 That way, you won’t be exposing your baby’s skin to any potential chemicals.